Winchester, Massachusetts: Private schools

 Founded in the 1942, the Children's Own School is among the earlier surviving Montessori schools in the United States.
 The building it occupies, a former farmhouse, is considered locally historic.
-The school's founder, Ms. Dorothy Gove, was an acquaintance of Maria Montessori, giving her a firsthand opportunity to learn the Montessori concept of learning.
+The school's founder, Dorothy Gove, was an acquaintance of Maria Montessori, giving her a firsthand opportunity to learn the Montessori concept of learning.
 Today the school operates as a private, non-religious, Montessori school for children of ages two to six, with classes of up to 20 children.
 Children's Own School is located at 86 Main Street in Winchester.

 Winchester has two parent-led cooperative nursery schools: Neighborhood Cooperative Nursery School and Winchester Cooperative Nursery School.
-In addition, the Methodist church, Winchester Recreation Department, and Creative Corner all offer preschool classes.
+The Methodist church, Winchester Recreation Department, and Creative Corner also offer preschool classes.

 St. Mary's School is a parochial school of St. Mary's Parish.
 The school opened in 1914 and has over 200 students in grades Pre-K through 5.
 The school building also serves as the Sunday school for the parish during Sunday services.
 The church is listed on the National Register of Historic Places.

 Acera School is a small private school founded in 2010 in Melrose, which moved to Winchester in 2013.
 It offers K–8 education in small multi-age classrooms.